nautofon/ats-towns/label-metadata.md

 * `city`: Marked city, e.g. Bakersfield, CA.
 * `town`: Unmarked scenery town, urban district, or other settlement, e.g. Buttonwillow, CA.
+* `hamlet`: Like `town`, but *tiny*, e.g. Hiland, WY.
 * `bridge`: Notable bridge, e.g. Golden Gate Bridge, CA.
 * `tunnel`: Notable tunnel, e.g. Collier Tunnel, CA.
 * `pass`: Mountain pass, e.g. Crestwood Summit, CA.
 * `junction`: Named but unpopulated intersection, e.g. Muddy Gap, WY.
 * `port`: Unpopulated ferry port, e.g. Port Bolivar, TX.
-* `dam`: Notable dam, e.g. Broken Bow Dam, OK.
+* `dam`: Notable dam or reservoir, e.g. Broken Bow Dam, OK.
+* `parking`: Named turnout, wayside, scenic overlook, or other parking area (may or may not have sleep functionality), e.g. Snake River Picnic Area, WY.
-* `forest`: Notable forest, e.g. Nebraska National Forest.
+* `historic`: Location of historic significance, e.g. Nebraska Prairie Museum.
-* `park`: Notable park, e.g. Glacier National Park.
+* `nature`: Notable park, forest or other natural feature, e.g. Hell's Half Acre, WY.
+* `military`: Military or similar restricted zone, e.g. Yuma Proving Ground, AZ.
 * `unnamed`: Mileage target location with no name, e.g. "US-160 x US-183", KS.
+    Mileage targets without a name are generally unusable as map labels and should be filtered out by data users.

 This dataset doesn't claim to be complete, *especially* not for locations that aren't scenery towns.
-These categories exist primarily because they show up in mileage target data.
+Some of these categories exist only because they show up in mileage target data.
+The list of values used as `kind` may change in future, depending on which locations SCS will use as mileage targets and the needs of metadata users.

 ### signed

-    signed: boolean
+    signed: stringy enumeration

-Whether or not the name of the location appears on signs *on site*.
+Describes how the name is signed at a location in the game.

 A scenery town often has a green road sign at the town limit bearing the name.
 Some instead have non-official or artistic installations showing the town name;
 if these are well readable, they should be considered the same as a road sign.
+For other kinds of locations than towns, the same principle applies.
+Possible values are the following:

-For a name to be considered signed, it should generally be visible no matter which direction you arrive from.
+* `all`: Name well visible, no matter which direction you arrive from; e.g. San Lucas, CA.

-Examples for `signed` (all from California):

-* San Lucas (SR 198): yes — The name is well signed from all directions.
-* Golden Gate Bridge (US 101): *probably* no — The name only appears on site sideways on a building.
-* Kerman (SR 145): no — The name only appears on direction signs, not in Kerman itself.
-* Five Points (SR 145): no — The name is only visible on site when coming from the north.
+* `most`: Name well visible when arriving from a clear majority of directions; e.g. Hoback Jct, WY.
+* `some`: Name visible in *some* way, but it may not be very obvious; e.g. Five Points, CA.
+* `remote`: Name *not* visible on site, but it appears on distance / direction signs elsewhere; e.g. Kerman, CA.

+Locations that aren't named within the game world at all probably shouldn't be labeled on the map.
+If labels for such locations are included in this dataset anyway, they should be coded as `kind = "unnamed"` and `signed = undefined`.

 ### access

     access: boolean

-Whether or not the named location is at least partially accessible during regular gameplay.
+Whether or not a core part of the named location is accessible during regular gameplay.

-Typically, where you can drive past the sign stating the location's name, this is a "yes", except when the only road is a freeway and there are no usable exits to the location.
+Typically, locations are accessible where you can drive past the sign stating the location's name, or where you can drive onto a parking area or turnout dedicated for visitors of the location in question.
+But there are exceptions, for example where the only road is a freeway and there are no usable exits to the location.
 If there is no sign, the same principle is applied, but with respect to the point where you would normally expect the sign to be.

 In some cases, assessing this attribute will require some subjective judgement, which may also have to be adjusted over time as more experience with this